leungkimming/BatMan1/README.md

 it will be connected.
 Otherwise, users can select which one to connect.

 ## Demo Mode
 Select the 'Demo' menu item to switch to Demo mode.
 The App will simulate 3 Devices for Demo purposes.
-Once a device is selected, users can shake the iPhone to switch between 'Charging' mode and 'Consuming' mode.
+Once a device is selected, users can shake the mobile device to switch between 'Charging' mode and 'Consuming' mode.

 ## History
 * Before you connect to any battery, all batteries' histories will be shown.
 Otherwise, only the histories of the connected battery will be shown.
 * Pull down to refresh lastest histories.
 * If you select a history row, the selected row's battery histories will be selected for Analyze, Share and Delete.
 Otherwise, all battery's histories will be selected.
 * To save storage space, only 7 days' per 5-minutes record will be kept.
 Beyond 7 days, history records will be compressed without affecting the daily consumption analysis.
 * Select the 'Analyze' menu item to analyze the histories.
 * Select the 'Share' menu item to share the histories thru your phone's App e.g. Email.
 * Select the 'Delete' menu item to delete the histories.